SandraHoyos/holberton-system_engineering-devops/README.md

 #!/bin/bash
-#Shell procjet by Sandra Hoyos # Working with shell and learning a lot
+#Shell project by Sandra Hoyos # Working with shell and learning a lot \n